Pentecostal Sermons and Bible Studies by Pastor Jim Feeney, Ph.D.

 • How seriously does God take His command to us to stop sinning?
 Well, look at the verse above.
 If someone you know who claims to be a brother or sister is living in sexual immorality, drunkenness, or those other named things, you are to “not associate” with them.
 And even further, “Do not even eat with such people.”

 • How many Christians do you know that put this command of God into practice?
-Probably none.
+Probably few if any.
 And yet it is clearly stated New Testament teaching.
-What is the point? — God does not take a tolerant attitude towards believers who knowingly choose to live in sin.
+What is the point? — God does not take a tolerant attitude towards believers who knowingly, with premeditation, choose to live in sin.
 So much so that He tells other believers to avoid them!
 (The hope, of course, is that the discipline will help them come to repentance)

 1 John 1:9-2:1 If we confess our sins, he is faithful and just and will forgive us our sins and purify us from all unrighteousness.
 If we claim we have not sinned, we make him out to be a liar and his word is not in us.
 My dear children, I write this to you so that you will not sin.
 But if anybody does sin, we have an advocate with the Father — Jesus Christ, the Righteous One.